alvarotor/crossword-my-podcast/research.md

-Awesome.
-I’ll look into how to automatically generate crossword puzzles from transcribed podcast text, focusing on keyword extraction and clue generation from the text itself.
-I’ll also explore tools, frameworks, or libraries that make it easy to build a simple, mobile-friendly web-based game with completion detection and a congratulatory message.

-I’ll get back to you with options, implementation suggestions, and tools to get started.

 # Automating a Web-Based Crossword from a Podcast Transcript

 Creating a web-based crossword puzzle from a podcast transcript can be achieved by breaking the task into steps: extracting key words, generating clues from the transcript, constructing a crossword grid with those words, and rendering the puzzle in a browser.
 Below, we outline how to implement each part, emphasizing simplicity and available tools for a static HTML/JS site.